 In addition to strategic goals, the HCC-E has a number of operational objectives.
-These objectives will be reviewed annually by the HCC Planning Subcommittee.
-These are listed below.
+These objectives are listed below.

 - Protect health care personnel, current patients, visitors, and the integrity of the health care system - Provide the best available medical care for responders, victims, and affected families - Manage costs, regulatory compliance, and other issues so they do not compromise higher priority objectives - Develop and use processes that enhance the integration of health care organizations into the community response - Optimize information sharing among participating health care organizations with jurisdictional authorities to promote a common operating picture - Enhance resource support by expediting the mutual aid process or other resource sharing arrangements among HCC partners, and by supporting the request and receipt of assistance from local, regional, state, and federal authorities - Coordinate incident response actions for the participating health care organizations so incident objectives, strategies, and tactics are consistent for the health care response - Develop the interface between the HCC and relevant regional authorities to establish effective support for health care system resiliency and medical surge.